-The good news is that periodontal disease is preventable.
-In fact, one of the most effective tools for preventing the disease only takes a minute of your time each day.
+The good news is that gum disease can be avoided.
+One of the best methods for stopping the disease actually only requires a minute of your time each day.

 Floss to the Rescue